OHDSI/ETL-CMS/python_etl/README.md

 - Unzip the resulting .zip file to a directory.
 - Because CPT4 vocabulary is not part of CONCEPT.csv file, one must download it with the provided cpt4.jar program via:
-``java -jar cpt4.jar``, which will append the CPT4 concepts to the CONCEPT.csv file.
+``java -Dumls-user='XXXX' -Dumls-password='XXXX' -jar cpt4.jar 5``, which will append the CPT4 concepts to the CONCEPT.csv file.
+You will need to pass in your UMLS credentials in order for this command to work.
+- Note: This command works with Java version 10 or below.

 ## 4. Setup the .env file to specify file locations
 Edit the variables in the .env file which specify various directories used during the ETL process.